metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Test-MarkdownLink.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Test-MarkdownLinks
+You cannot pipe objects to Test-MarkdownLink

 ## OUTPUTS

 ### None.
-Test-MarkdownLinks does not generate any output
+Test-MarkdownLink does not generate any output

 ## NOTES